 - Allow the potatoes to cool.
 Remove the skin and place the sweet potatoes in a large bowl.

-- Transfer mixture to an ungreased 3 quart casserole dish.
+- Transfer mixture to an ungreased 3-quart casserole dish.
 Arrange the pecans in a single layer on top.
-Sprinkle with remaining brown sugar and drizzle 2 tablespoon melted butter over the top.
+Sprinkle with remaining brown sugar and drizzle 2 tablespoons melted butter over the top.

 - Bake for 15 minutes in the preheated oven at 375 degrees, or until browned and bubbly.

 Also, if you enjoy sweet potatoes as much as we do, don't forget to try this delicious cardamom and saffron-flavored sweet potato halwa with fresh coconut!